stone17/mytoyota-dashboard/README.md

 *   **MQTT Integration:** Push live vehicle data to an MQTT broker for integration with home automation systems like Home Assistant and Domoticz.
 Includes support for Home Assistant MQTT Auto-Discovery.
 *   **Secure Credential Management:** Securely save your MyToyota username and password via the web interface.
 Credentials are encrypted on disk.
 *   **Configurable Polling:** Set the data refresh schedule to a fixed interval or a specific time of day.
-*   **Dynamic Control via MQTT:** Control application settings (like polling frequency) via MQTT commands, enabling robust integration with external systems.
+*   **Dynamic Control via MQTT:** Trigger data refreshes and control application settings (like polling frequency) via MQTT commands.
 *   **Docker Support:** Easy to deploy and update using Docker and Docker Compose.

 ## Screenshot